Hands-on at the exhibit

 Find out more about Imaging Sciences at King’s College London and the Centre for Medical Engineering.
 You can learn whether all radiation damage is bad for you in this Soapbox Science talk from lead exhibitor, Dr Samantha Terry.

-Presented by: King’s College London, Lightpoint Medical and EPSRC Centre for Medical Engineering at King's.
+Presented by: King’s College London, Lightpoint Medical and Wellcome/EPSRC Centre for Medical Engineering at King's.